DTJF/libpruio/src/doc/_3_pins.md

 \tableofcontents

 The Beaglebone hardware contains two header connectors, each with 46 pins.
-That is 92 pins in total.
-Most of them have input / output capabilities, while just a few are related to other features (such as RESET, GND or power supply lines).
-Input / output pins are either analog or digital lines, free or unfree (used by the system in default configuration).
-All can get controled by \Proj.
+Those 92 pins are your gateway to the Beaglebone hardware.
+While just a few are related to other features (such as RESET, GND or power supply lines), most of them have input / output capabilities, either for analog or digital signals.
+Some of them are unfree, used for system features.
+Others may be used by additional capes, stacked on the headers.
+And some are free for your next project.
+Anyway, \Proj can control all of them, if you like.

 Analog lines always operate as input.
 In contrast, digital lines can either operate as input or output.
-Some digital lines have several features at the same pin and need to get configured to the matching mode before usage (pinmuxing).
+Some digital lines have several features at the same pin and need to get configured to the matching mode before usage, which is called pinmuxing.
 In addition, some lines are used to control the boot sequence and mustn't be connected at boot-time.
-Others are reserved to be used by the system (e. g. for HDMI or MCASP), but they can get freed by massive re-configuration of the boot sequence, so that you can use them.
+Others are reserved to be used by the system (ie. for HDMI or MCASP), but they can get freed by adapting the boot sequence, so that you can use them.
 Some header pins are connected to two CPU balls (and both CPU balls must not be set in contrary output states, in order to avoid hardware damages).

-Here's an overview of the Beaglebone Black default configuration (the Beaglebone White setting is different). \Proj can operate on all colored pins
+Here's an overview of the Beaglebone Black default configuration (the settings of other Beaglebone models is different). \Proj can operate on all colored pins

 ![Header pins controllable by libpruio](pins.png)

+The brown colored pins are reserved for board features and claimed by the operating system, but [can get freed](ChaPins.html#SSecFreePins).
+All green, orange or blue pins are free, either for your project or for additional capes.

-# Pin Functions
+# Functions  {#SecPinFunctions}

-This section explains the different functions the header pins can work in and gives detailed information about the limits.
+This section explains the different header pin functions and gives detailed information about the limits.
+Start reading here when you intend to implement a certain feature for your project.

 ## Analog  {#SecAnalog}

-Analog lines work always as input line.
+Analog lines operate always in input mode.
 Analog output isn't supported by the Beaglebone hardware (but can get achieved by a combination of a PWM output and a hardware filter).

 Analog inputs operate in the range of 0 to 1V8.
 The header pins are directly connected to the CPU connectors.
 There's no overvoltage